NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/In the Shadows of Toil.md

 **Frequency** once per day

 **Effect** If your next action is to cast a necromancy spell that you prepared from this grimoire and that allows a saving throw, you infuse the magic with sensations of endless toil.
-If the target fails its saving throw against the spell, it becomes [[Conditions/Fatigued|Fatigued]] for 1 minute by the sense of exhaustion imbued in the magic.
+If the target fails its saving throw against the spell, it becomes [[Fatigued|Fatigued]] for 1 minute by the sense of exhaustion imbued in the magic.

 *Source: Pathfinder Adventure: Crown of the Kobold King* *OGL*